anshuman-dev/Flash-Cards-MAD/README.md

 Any contributions to enhance the functionality of this app are welcome.

 ## Pre-Installed Requirements
- Following libraries/packages need to be installed before working on the web locally.
+ Following libraries/packages need to be installed before working on the application locally.
  - Python3 and above.
  - Flask
  - SQLAlchemy